ali-zargari/CS-157A-Project-DishSocial/README.md

     - Press `Command + Space`, type `Terminal`, and press `Enter`.

 2. **Navigate to the Folder**
-    - Use the `cd` (Change Directory) command to navigate to the "Server" folder.
+    - Use the `cd` (Change Directory) command to navigate to the "Client" folder.
-    - If the "Server" folder is located at `/Users/your-username/Projects/CS_157A_Project/Client`, type:
+    - If the "Client" folder is located at `/Users/your-username/Projects/CS_157A_Project/Client`, type:
       `cd /Users/your-username/Projects/CS_157A_Project/Client`

 3. **Run the `npm install` Command**